Is Hill’s Science Diet a good dog food?

 Fiber (estimated dry matter content) = 1.7%

 |Dry Matter Basis||25%||16%||51%|

-The second ingredient is wheat.
-Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+The third ingredient is wheat.
+Like corn, wheat is an inexpensive and controversial cereal grain.
+And aside from its energy content, this grain is of only modest nutritional value to a dog.

 For this reason, we do not consider wheat a preferred component in any dog food.

 The next ingredient is soybean meal, a by-product of soybean oil production more commonly found in farm animal feeds.

 Although soybean meal contains 48% protein, this ingredient would be expected to have a lower biological value than meat.

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.